Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

+Before proposing our class of mechanisms, we first examine a trivial solution and some intuition about how to extend it.
+The idea is to run Myerson's mechanism only among the seller's neighbors.
+It is an IC and IR diffusion mechanism and is optimal over the structure profiles where $r_s = N$, e.g., the one with two buyers shown in Figure~\ref{fig:2-4buyers}(a).
+When there are three buyers with the structure shown in Figure~\ref{fig:2-4buyers}(b), it cannot be optimal any longer.
+For optimizing the revenue in such a case, one may consider a mechanism that only runs Myerson's mechanism among all buyers when there are three buyers or two layers of buyers.
+Such a method may face the issue of incentive compatibility.
+For example, in the case shown in Figure~\ref{fig:2-4buyers}(c), buyer 1 can block buyer 3's participation to be the winner.

-To find such a locally optimal mechanism, we observe the key reason for Myerson's mechanism's failure: one can block others' participation to be the highest bidder.
+We can observe the key is that one can block others' participation to be the highest bidder.
 We characterize buyers who have such an ability as \emph{potential winners}.

 \begin{definition} Given a report profile $t'$, let $V_{-r_i'}(t')$ be the set of valid buyers if we set $r_i'\leftarrow\emptyset$, and $V_{-i}(t')=V_{-r_i'}(t')\setminus \{i\}$.
-Then define the set of \textbf{potential winners} (of Myerson's) as $ W(t') = \{ i \mid i\in \arg\max_{j\in V_{-r_i'}(t')} \{ \tilde{v}_j \}$ with lexicographic tie-break and $\tilde{v}_i \geq 0 \} $, where $\tilde{v}_i$ is the virtual bid of $i$, and for all buyers $i\in W(t')$, define the \emph{potential payment (of Myerson's)} as $p_i^*(t') = \phi_i^{-1}(\max\{0, \max_{j\in V_{-i}(t')} \tilde{v}_j \})$. \end{definition}
+Then define the set of \textbf{potential winners} (of Myerson's) as $ W(t') = \{ i \mid i\in \arg\max_{j\in V_{-r_i'}(t')} \{ \tilde{v}_j \}$ with lexicographic tie-break and $\tilde{v}_i \geq 0 \} $, where $\tilde{v}_i$ is the virtual bid of $i$, and for all buyers $i\in W(t')$, define the \textbf{potential payment} (of Myerson's) as $p_i^*(t') = \phi_i^{-1}(\max\{0, \max_{j\in V_{-i}(t')} \tilde{v}_j \})$. \end{definition}

+Intuitively, a potential winner has the highest non-negative virtual bid among the buyers without her invitations.
 If there are multiple potential winners, there exists a structural relationship among them which is defined as follows.

-\begin{definition}[\cite{li2017mechanism}] Given a report profile $t'$, and the corresponding reported structure profile $r'$, for a valid buyer $i\in V(t')$, define the \emph{critical buyers} of $i$ as $C(i) = \{j\mid j\in V(t')$ and $j$ exists in all simple paths from $s$ to $i$ in $r' \}$. \end{definition}
+\begin{definition}[\cite{li2017mechanism}] Given a report profile $t'$, and the corresponding reported structure profile $r'$, for a valid buyer $i\in V(t')$, define the \textbf{critical buyers} of $i$ as $C(i) = \{j\mid j\in V(t')$ and all simple paths from $s$ to $i$ in $r'$ pass $j \}$. \end{definition}

 \begin{lemma} Given a report profile $t'$, if the size of the potential winner set $|W(t')| \geq 2$, then for all $i,j\in W(t')$, $i\neq j$, we have either $i\in C(j)$ or $j\in C(i)$. \end{lemma}

 \begin{proof} We prove it by contradiction.
 If neither $i\in C(j)$ nor $j\in C(i)$, then we have both $i\in V_{-r_j'}(t')$ and $j\in V_{-r_i'}(t')$.
 This implies that $\tilde{v}_i < \tilde{v}_j$ and $\tilde{v}_j < \tilde{v}_i$ (or $\tilde{v}_j = \tilde{v}_i$ but $i$ and $j$ both have larger lexicographic order than the other) , which cannot happen at the same time.
 Therefore, either $i\in C(j)$ or $j\in C(i)$ is satisfied. \end{proof}